 Magnolia Scale can affect all types of magnolias but the star and saucer magnolia are the most commonly affected.
 Scale have sucking mouthparts that extract fluid from the stems and branches.
 A high population can cause dieback of branches and stems, while a severe outbreak of scale can cause tree death.

 Pine Engraver is a type of bark beetle that attacks white pines among other pines in Illinois.
 The beetles attack stressed and nearby healthy pines.
 After boring into the tree, the beetle infects the pine with the blue stain fungus, which in turn can kill the healthy trees.

 Mites are a problem to a variety of trees, both deciduous and conifers.
 Some mite infestations, such as the eriophyd mite, will cause the creation of galls to form on the leaves while other mites will cause needle or leaf damage such and leaf blistering or stippling

 Pine Needle Scale is an insect that attacks not only pines but other conifers as well.
 The insects suck the juices from the needle.
 Heavy infestations can kill branches or entire trees.

-Zimmerman Pine Moth is a common issue in older pines.
+Pitch Borer is a common issue in older pines.
 During the larvae stage, the borer tunnels under the bark and damages tissues, weakening the trunk and branches.
 Branches may die and the trunk can snap off where repeat tunneling has occurred.
 Whitish, crusty, popcorn like “pitch” can be seen where larvae have entered the tree.
 Tree death can occur from repeat infestations.